-But let’s say you’ve tried searching for your business listing on Yelp and can’t find it.
+But let’s say you’ve tried going on Yelp to do a business search and can’t find it.

 This is a more common problem than people realize.
 There are a few reasons you may not be finding your Yelp business listing.
 These are not exclusive to just Yelp — they’re also applicable to other online listings sites like Google, Bing and Yahoo.